Back to all posts

 • CBD-Enhanced Massage: For those dealing with inflammation and persistent pain, a CBD enhancement can make a significant difference.
 CBD is known for its natural anti-inflammatory and pain-relieving properties.
 When applied topically during a massage, it can help soothe sore muscles and joints, providing an extra layer of relief that lasts long after your session ends.
 All of our massage services can be enhanced with CBD.

-Massages for Specific Conditions
+Massages Tailored to Specific Back Conditions

 Back pain isn’t a one-size-fits-all issue, and your massage shouldn’t be either.
 Different techniques can be used to address specific conditions, from tension headaches that radiate down your neck to the unique aches of pregnancy.
 For example, a skilled therapist can use trigger point therapy to release tight knots that cause referred pain in other parts of your body.
 If you’re expecting, a specialized prenatal massage can safely and effectively relieve the lower back pain that often comes with carrying a baby.
 Always communicate your specific concerns to your therapist so they can tailor the session just for you.